 In 2019 Microsoft changed the name of Windows Defender to Microsoft Defender.

-Today Microsoft Defender is an integral part of Windows 10 (and the soon-to-be-released Windows 11).
+Today Microsoft Defender is an integral part of both Windows 10 and Windows 11).

 And again, to Microsoft’s credit, the protection it now provides against viruses rivals the protection provided by many competing third-party antivirus programs.